Aluminium hydride: Gaseous alane

+Solid alane

+Solid alane, which is colorless and nonvolatile, precipitates from etherial solutions over the course of hours at room temperature.
+Numerous polymorphs can be obtained, which have been labeled α-, α'-, β-, γ-, ε-, and ζ-alanes.
+The best characterized solid alane is α-alane.
+According to X-ray crystallography, adopts a cubic or rhombohedral morphology.
+It features octahedral AlH6 centers interconnected by Al-H-Al bridges.
+The Al-H distances are all equivalent (172 pm) and the Al-H-Al angles are 141°. α'-Alane forms needle-like crystals, and γ-alane forms bundles of fused needles.

 Handling

 Alane is not spontaneously flammable.
-Even so, "similar handling and precautions as... exercised for LiAlH4" (the chemical reagent, lithium aluminium hydride) are recommended, as its "reactivity [is] comparable" to this related reducing reagent.
+Even so, it should be handled like Li[AlH4] (the chemical reagent, lithium aluminium hydride) as its reactivity is comparable to this related reducing reagent.
 For these reagents, both preparations in solutions and isolated solids are "highly flammable and must be stored in the absence of moisture".
-When used in standard laboratory quatities and preparations, alane is used in a fume hood.
+Laboratory guides recommend alane use inside a fume hood.
 Solids of this reagent type carry recommendations of handling "in a glove bag or dry box".
-After use, solution containers are typically sealed tightly with concomitant flushing with anhydrous ("dry") inert gas, e.g., nitrogen or argon, to exclude air (and the oxygen and moisture it contains).
+After use, solution containers are typically sealed tightly with concomitant flushing with inert gas to exclude the oxygen and moisture of ambient air.